Jordan Richards (footballer, born 1997): Notts County

 Richards began his career with Notts County where his father, Pedro, played over 400 games.
 Richards gained experience out on loan at Boston United and Irish club Sligo Rovers.
 During the 2016–17 season, Richards become increasingly involved with the first team squad with County, making 16 appearances in all competitions by the end of the season.

 Gainsborough Trinity

 In July 2017, Richards signed for National League North side Gainsborough Trinity, despite receiving offers from football league clubs.

 King's Lynn Town

 On 3 August 2018, Richards signed for Southern League Premier Central side King's Lynn Town.

+Boston United

+On 14 June 2023 Richards re-signed for Boston United on a permanent deal.